zhenghh04/mlperf_storage/Submission_guidelines.md

 Public results should be rounded normally, to two decimal places.

 ### 6.5.
 Stable storage must be used

+For all workloads stable storage must be used, but there are some differences in the specifics.

+#### 6.5.1.
+Training Workloads

 The MLPerf Storage benchmark will create the dataset on the storage system, in the desired ``dataset format``, before the start of the benchmark run.
 The data must reside on stable storage before the actual benchmark testing can run.

+#### 6.5.2.
+Checkpoint Workloads

+See section "2.2.3 Metrics and Results Reporting" for more details.

 ### 6.6.
 Caching
 Caching of training data on ``host nodes`` running MLPerf Storage is controlled via a warm up run, dataset size to memory ratios, and changing random seeds between runs.